 There’s no doubt that exercise will benefit your overall health.
 Staying active can prevent a myriad of illnesses and disease.
 It can ward off obesity, heart disease, arthritis; help lower blood sugar levels in diabetics; and lower your risk of back pain.

 Did you know that exercising regularly can also directly impact your eye health?
 Exercise is a crucial part of maintaining good vision throughout your life.
 Not only will frequent exercise keep you fit, it will also keep your vision health in check.

 Studies have shown that people who exercise regularly will lower their risk of developing age-related disease in their old age.

 An eye-healthy diet and active lifestyle are essential for maintaining healthy eyes.
-Here’s how you can use your exercise routine to benefit your eyes.
+Here’s how exercising can boost eye health.

 High-Intensity Cardio to Fight Glaucoma